shawnho1018/vcs-demo/prepare_cloud-init/README.md

 3. Using vSphere mechanism to convert VM to Template.
 4. Use this template as the basis of vCloud Assembly template.

-Compared to I add an input to allow customized hostname as follows:
+Compared to earlier work (as shown in the previous link), I add an input to allow customized hostname as follows:
 ```
 sed -i 's/preserve_hostname: true/preserve_hostname: false/g' /etc/cloud/cloud.cfg
 ```